bebeji-nappa/richmd/docs/usage-vue.md

-# Usage RichMD for Vue
+# Usage Richmd for Vue
 It is usage example RichMD by Vue.

 This code add to Vue SFC.